 \section{Introduction}

 Dense visual SLAM with RGBD inputs is essential for many downstream tasks in mobile robots, AR/VR and robot manipulation.
 Traditional SLAM systems have focused mainly on camera tracking~\cite{mur2015orb} and geometric surface reconstruction~\cite{newcombe2011kinectfusion}.
 However, surface appearance reconstruction, which contains rich information for scene understanding, is often lacking in traditional SLAM systems.
 Motivated by the success of \emph{NeRF}~\cite{yen2021inerf} on novel view synthesis, recent RGBD SLAM methods use volumetric structures~\cite{zhu2022nice,johari2023eslam,wang2023co,sucar2021imap} or points~\cite{sandstrom2023point} as the map representation.
-Combined with neural networks as decoders, these methods can achieve both texture and geometry reconstruction.
-However, limited by the expensive sampling along the ray in the optimization of NeRF, the above mentioned methods cannot render full-resolution images with high quality (commonly only 0.5\% pixels are used for mapping~\cite{johari2023eslam}, leading to low quality image rendering; see \cref{fig:rendering_results_on_replica} and \cref{tab:reconstruction_performance_replica}).
+Combined with neural networks as decoders, these methods can achieve both appearance and geometry reconstruction.
+However, limited by the computationally expensive sampling along rays in the optimization of NeRF, the above mentioned methods cannot render full-resolution images with high quality (commonly only 0.5\% pixels are used for mapping~\cite{johari2023eslam}, leading to low quality image rendering; see \cref{fig:rendering_results_on_replica} and \cref{tab:reconstruction_performance_replica}).

 The recent work \emph{3D Gaussian Splatting}~(3DGS)~\cite{kerbl20233dgaussian} provides a more efficient way for novel view synthesis.
 Instead of expensive sampling along the ray, 3DGS relies on rasterization for rendering, which accelerates the mapping process so as to handle full-resolution images.
 The original 3DGS needs prior camera poses, which are often estimated by \emph{Structure-from-Motion}~\cite{schonberger2016structure}.
-In this work, we extend 3DGS in an SLAM framework, removing the need for prior camera poses.
+In this work, we extend 3DGS to the case of online tracking and mapping, removing the need for prior camera poses.
 Our method processes sequential RGBD frame inputs, simultaneously optimizing Gaussian parameters and estimating camera poses.
-Though there are some concurrent works combining 3DGS with SLAM~\cite{keetha2023splatam,yan2023gs}, we show our method achieves better or competitive results compared to recent baselines.
+Though there are some concurrent works combining 3DGS with SLAM~\cite{keetha2023splatam,yan2023gs}, we show our method achieves better or competitive rendering and tracking results compared to recent baselines.